 THE MIGHTY THOR4 of 12Jack Kirby had a deeply-held fascination with the Norse myth cycle, the story of death and rebirth bolstered by larger than life characters and bold adventures.
 Though he explored this idea more in-depth with later creations such as the Eternals and his Fourth World, Thor marks Kirby’s first major exploration of this deific ideal.

 Though Kirby and Stan Lee developed the idea of Thor together, Lee tasked his brother, Larry Lieber, with scripting many of Thor’s early adventures, leaving Kirby to mastermind much of Marvel’s vision of Asgard.

-Thor’s cosmic world was populated by gods, monsters, living planets, epic heroes, and seemingly unstoppable threats, all anchored by Kirby’s unique interpretation of ancient myths.
+Thor’s cosmic corner of the Marvel U was populated by gods, monsters, living planets, epic heroes, and seemingly unstoppable threats, all anchored by Kirby’s unique interpretation of ancient myths.
 Thor was one of Marvel’s first tentpoles, with his enemies and supporting cast proliferating throughout the Marvel Universe from its earliest days.

 CAPTAIN AMERICA5 of 12Jack Kirby’s early collaborator Joe Simon can be credited with the initial idea for Captain America, but Kirby’s electric take on the sentinel of liberty was essential for the character to take hold.
 From his first cover, punching Hitler in the jaw, Captain America captured a kind of adventure and patriotism that was and still is unmatched in the genre of star-spangled superheroes.